Pomp and Circumstance Marches: Instrumentation

-The instrumentation is: piccolo, 2 flutes, 2 oboes, cor anglais, 2 clarinets in B♭, bass clarinet in B♭, 3 bassoons, contrabassoon, 4 horns in F, 2 trumpets in B♭, 2 cornets in B♭, 3 trombones, tuba, timpani (3), percussion (tenor drum, side drum, bass drum & cymbals), and strings.
+The instrumentation is: piccolo, 2 flutes, 2 oboes, cor anglais, 2 clarinets in B♭, bass clarinet in B♭, 3 bassoons, (Note: The instrumentation is unusual in having three bassoons instead of the usual two, and Elgar directs in the full score that "the tone of the fagotti must be allowed to preponderate...") contrabassoon, 4 horns in F, 2 trumpets in B♭, 2 cornets in B♭, 3 trombones, tuba, timpani (3), percussion (tenor drum, side drum, bass drum & cymbals), and strings.

 Description

-March No. 3 differs from the others in its opening mood, which is deliberately solemn.
+March No. 3 differs from the others in its opening mood, which is solemn and described by Michael Kennedy as "slightly sinister".
 It begins with a dark subdued quick march led by low clarinets, three bassoons and the horns (with drum-beats inserted between the notes of the tune), before a vigorous theme (with brass alone at the first beats), erupts from the full orchestra.
-The dark theme re-appears, is then restarted boldly, then ended abruptly.
-The central section commences with a perky tune played by a solo clarinet with simple string accompaniment, which is followed by another of Elgar's noble tunes played by the strings of the orchestra.
+The dark theme re-appears, is then restarted boldly, and then ended abruptly.
+The central section commences with a lively tune played by a solo clarinet with simple string accompaniment, which is followed by another of Elgar's noble tunes played by the strings of the orchestra.
 All the themes re-appear and there is the final section which ends abruptly.

 March No. 4 in G

-March No. 4 is as upbeat and ceremonial as No. 1, containing another big tune in the central Trio section.
+March No. 4 is as upbeat and ceremonial as No. 1, containing another big tune in the central trio section.